DaveMielke/NBP/b2g/ui/doc/b2g-ui-guide.rst

 the start of the selection is set, i.e. steps 3 and 4 can be performed before steps 1 and 2 have been performed.

+The current text selection is highlighted via |the selection indicator|.
 Selecting text is useful in at least the following ways:

 * Typing a character deletes the selected text, puts the cursor where